davidgasquez/handbook/Open Data.md

 - Let me add local and remote datasets.
 Not just one as I'd like to join them later.
 - Let me plot it using Vega-Lite.
 Guide me through alternatives like [Vega's Voyager2](https://vega.github.io/voyager2/) does.
+  - Might be as simple as surfacing Observable Plot with DuckDB WASM...
 - Use LLMs to improve the datasets and offer next steps:
   - Get suggested transformations for certain columns.
 If it detect a date, extract day of the week.
 If it detects a string, `lower()` it...
   - Get suggested plots.
 Given that it'll know both the column names and the types.
 Should be possible to create a prompt that returns some plot ideas and another that takes that and write the Vega-Lite code to make it work.